-The development team of Star Citizen consists of over six hundred people, working on making the game a reality in a distributed development process.
+The development team of Star Citizen consists of hundreds of people, working on making the game a reality in a distributed development process.
 From the west coast of the United States to Frankfurt, Germany, highly-skilled, passionate people toil, making breath-taking progress all the time.
 On top of Cloud Imperium Games' in-house studios, many contractors and partners have contributed into the project.